Armbruster's wolf: Taxonomy

-Canis armbrusteri was named by James W. Gidley in 1913.
-It appeared in North America in the Middle Pleistocene, and is a wolf-like form larger than any Canis at that time.
+The species was originally named as Canis armbrusteri by James W. Gidley in 1913 and was considered as a wolf-like form larger than any species of Canis at that time.
 The first fossils were uncovered at Cumberland Bone Cave, Maryland, in an Irvingtonian terrestrial horizon.
 Fossil distribution is widespread throughout the United States.
-All specimens are known from around the latest early Irvingtonian to the early Rancholabrean stages (Middle Pleistocene epoch).
+All specimens are known from North America around the latest early Irvingtonian to the early Rancholabrean stages (late Early to Middle Pleistocene epoch).

 In the Middle Pleistocene of North America, wolf species became larger, with some studies concluding that C. priscolatrans diverged into the large wolf C. armbrusteri based on tooth specimens.
 R. A. Martin disagreed, and believed that C. armbrusteri was C. lupus.
 However, Ronald M. Nowak proposed instead that C. armbrusteri was not related to C. lupus, but C. priscolatrans, positing that this then gave rise to C. dirus.
 Richard H. Tedford, on the other hand, suggested that the South American C. gezi and C. nehringi share dental and cranial similarities developed for hypercarnivory, suggesting C. armbrusteri was the common ancestor of C. gezi, C. nehringi and C. dirus.
 Based on morphology from China, the Pliocene wolf C. chihliensis may have been the ancestor for both C. armbrusteri and C. lupus before their migration into North America.

 The paleontologists X. Wang, R. H. Tedford and R. M. Nowak have all proposed that C. dirus had evolved from C. armbrusteri, with Nowak stating that there were specimens from Cumberland Cave, Maryland that indicated C. armbrusteri diverged into C. dirus.
 The two taxa share a number of characteristics (synapomorphy), suggesting an origin of C. dirus in the late Irvingtonian around central America in open terrain habitats, with later eastward expansion and displacement of C. armbrusteri.